Overview

-The OCDSB is launching an elementary program review to look at our programs (English with Core French, Middle French Immersion, Early French Immersion, Alternative, and Ottawa-Carleton Virtual), along with special education and English as a Second Language supports and services, and determine whether the current program model still serves the needs of the community.
+In the spring of 2024, the OCDSB launched an Elementary Program Review to look at our programs (English with Core French, Middle French Immersion, Early French Immersion, Alternative, and Ottawa-Carleton Virtual), along with special education and English as a Second Language supports and services.
+We held public consultations with the OCDSB community, where we received valuable input from 4,294 respondents about current elementary programming that could improve program quality and accessibility for all students.
+In September, we released the public consultation report as a summary of the community’s input.

 The OCDSB's elementary program model, established over two decades ago, is a complex one with lots of variation in what different schools offer.
 While there is a wide range of programs available across the District, not all students have access to the same programs at their local school, and some need to travel to schools outside of their community to attend these programs.
 This has an impact on school enrollment, budget, transportation, and the pathways that families and students choose throughout their education journey.